 Who We Serve

-We focus on supporting international and domestic adoptive families, including adopted children, parents, non-adopted siblings, and extended family.
+Through our 9 camps, webinars, and other events, we focus on supporting international and domestic adoptive families, including adopted children, parents, non-adopted siblings, and extended family.
+We believe that “camp never ends” for an adoptee or an adoptive family.
+We have programming for Young Adult Adoptees (ages 18-23) and for parent alumni.
 Additionally, our camps are a resource for foster parents and waiting parents.

 Adult adoptees are an essential part of the HCAF community.
 We believe in the importance of being guided by the experiences and perspectives of adoptees, and work to ensure that our programming amplifies their voices.

 Heritage Camps for Adoptive Families, Inc. welcomes participation at the camps of all persons and does not discriminate on the basis of age, race, color, religion, political affiliation, gender, sexual orientation and gender expression, physical or mental disability, marital status, or national and ethnic origin.
 This policy also applies to all employees, volunteers, and relationships with outside contractors, vendors, and consultants.

 HCAF began in 1991 when 40 families with children adopted from Korea came together for a short weekend of Korean cultural immersion.
 From there, Korean Heritage Camp expanded to four days and many more families.
 Just four years later, we incorporated as a nonprofit organization, and have grown to serve over 1,000 adoptive families annually from across the nation at our nine camps, serving children born in over 40 countries.